 Minor in Human Physiology

-A minor in human physiology is offered to undergraduate students at Boston University wishing to enhance their knowledge of physiology, anatomy, neuroscience, exercise science, or nutrition.
-With a strong foundation in the prerequisite courses in the basic sciences and human biology and with the help of a departmental faculty advisor, the student will plan a program of five courses that will best accomplish the student’s specific objectives.
-Related international study opportunities include the science programs offered in Madrid, Dresden, or Grenoble or the Auckland University Studies Program.
+A minor in human physiology is offered to undergraduate students at Boston University wishing to enhance their knowledge of physiology, anatomy, neuroscience, exercise science, and/or nutrition.
+This program is of particular interest to students who are considering graduate programs in clinical studies (e.g., medicine, dentistry) or basic science research (e.g., physiology, neuroscience).
+Related international study opportunities include the science programs offered in Madrid, Dresden, Grenoble, or the Auckland University Studies Program.

 - SAR HS 369 Gross Human Anatomy (Prereq: CAS BI 105, 106, or BI 107, 108)